jasonagilbertson/workflowtest/README.md

 ### CollectSFData Setup with Kusto

 If using Kusto, an existing online Kusto database with authentication is required.
+See [/docs/kustoQuickStart.md](/docs/kustoQuickStart.md)

 - Existing online Kusto database.
 See [Create an Azure Data Explorer cluster](https://docs.microsoft.com/en-us/azure/data-explorer/create-cluster-database-portal) if creating a new cluster.
 - Authentication to Kusto database.
 This can be interactive or non-interactive using an Azure application id / spn.